ansforge/SAMU-Hub-Sante/web/lrm/README.md

 # Redo it for the preprod environment (quick and dirty way to ensure preprod and prod are built on the same codebase, even if we have to pass
 # env variable at build time - we should handle it differently later)
 # Build UI
-BACKEND_LRM_SERVER=pre-prod.hub.esante.gouv.fr # or another domain depending on environment (must be explicit in the image tag), as we must pass it at nuxt build time cd server && npm run setup && cd ..
+export BACKEND_LRM_SERVER=pre-prod.hub.esante.gouv.fr # or another domain depending on environment (must be explicit in the image tag), as we must pass it at nuxt build time cd server && npm run setup && cd ..
 # Build & push docker image
 docker buildx build --platform linux/amd64 -t romainfd/hub-lrm:preprod .